 Occupational health management is stress and employee-oriented and has been successfully implemented and further developed since 2013.
+Since this year, gymnastics sessions are being offered to employees in the production area.
 We also promote HR and business management processes, always with the involvement of the works council.
 In addition to the installed representative for severely disabled employees and representatives of young people, the Economic Committee is also informed about operational issues, developments and goals and involved in decisions.
 In the reporting year, 28.5 sick days per employee were recorded.